NKVitug/Screen-Recorder/README.md

 <h1><strong>ELECTRON SCREEN RECORDER&nbsp; </strong></h1>
-<p style="text-align: justify;">A simple screen recoder Application that can capture and record video files from your desktop.</p>
+<p style="text-align: justify;">A simple screen recoder application that can capture and record video files from your desktop.</p>
 <p style="text-align: justify;">This project application is made using the Electron framework with the use of the following web tools: HTML, CSS, and JavaScript.&nbsp;</p>
 <p style="text-align: justify;"><strong>Requirements:</strong></p>
 <ul>